Loading...

 • Limited support

 Craniofacial landmarks provide the base for many forensic identification methods.
-Positioning landmarks is a manual and time-consuming task.
-Panacea is currently cooperating with researchers to automate landmark location completely.
+Positioning landmarks in 2D and 3D is a manual and time-consuming task, that we have automated in the latest version of the software.